smjteresa95/Naver-Cloud-OCR-API/README.md

 db =
 charset = utf8mb4
 ```
-need to make a config.ini file then fill out the blanks.
+<br>need to make a config.ini file then fill out the blanks.